andbrocode/SixDegreesOfFreedom/README.md

 ## Basic Codes for 6-DoF Analysis

-The codes in this package enable basic seismological processing of 6 degree-of-freedom (DoF) data processing.
+The codes in this package enable comprehensive seismological processing of 6 degree-of-freedom (DoF) data.
 A 6-DoF station ideally combines co-located observations of three components of translation and three components of rotation data.
+The package provides well-documented functions for array-derived rotation computation, backazimuth analysis, velocity estimation, and advanced visualization tools.

 ## Installation